Sex is awesome — but you aren’t having it as often as you’d like.

 - Enjoy Sex and Its Health Benefits With Chiavaye

 Is Sex Good for Your Health?

-Studies have shown that physical intimacy with a partner can improve your emotional and physical health.
+Studies have shown that sexual intimacy with a partner can improve your emotional and physical health.

-For example, intimate physical contact releases oxytocin, which has been shown to:
+For example, intimate physical contact releases oxytocin, a natural chemical also known as the “love hormone.”
+Oxytocin has been shown to:

 - Improve moods